dellamora/reading-diary/README.md

 - [Books](/books/my_list.md): A list of books I've read, with notes on some of them.
 - [Courses](/courses/my_courses.md): A list of courses I've taken, including my notes, solutions, and resources.
-- [Reading List](/reading-list/may_2024.md): A collection of things I've read or watched, updated over time.
+- [Reading List 2024](/reading-list/2024.md): A collection of things I've read or watched, updated over time.

 ## Usage